 It was right around the same time that Highland Mountain Bike park opened in Northfield, NH, which brought jumps into my riding equation and added fuel to the fire.
 I remember spending seemingly endless days riding their jump line ‘NE Style’, learning a whole new skill set.
 I met Chris and Lance later that fall which resulted in a trip to Moab the following spring.
 Lance introduced me to his slickrock stomping grounds and showed me how the big boys ride bikes (yes, there are big bike freeride lines in Moab).
 In 2007 I took my first trip to Whistler and discovered my own personal Disneyland!
 From that initial one week trip, my annual excursions to BC quickly grew in frequency and duration and eventually included jaunts to Kamloops to fulfill my quest for big jumps.

 After living 15 amazing years in Vermont, I was ready for the next chapter in my life.
 My wife and I moved to Bellingham, WA, to pursue all our recreational passions, abundantly offered by the great Pacific Northwest.
-With this move came the remarkable opportunity to come on board as Canfield Brothers Director of Sales.
+With this move came the remarkable opportunity to come on board as Canfield Brothers Director of Sales and Operations.
 I am very grateful for this opportunity to carry over my 15 years of experience in the outdoor industry and passion for bikes to a new career doing what I love.
 I am stoked to be a part of the next successful revolution of the Canfield Brothers legacy.

 Bikes have always been a part of my life, from a very young age.
 To this day, I can still remember the details of every bike I have ever owned, back to my first bike, a grey and black Murray.
 Back when I was a kid, I wasn’t sure what I was doing putting mounds of dirt in the middle of trails behind my house, or grabbing all the neighborhood kids to ride that fresh pile of topsoil that was dropped for landscaping—I just knew it was fun.
 It wasn’t mountain biking…yet.